adoblas/bdd-cucumber/README.md

 - Web Browser Responsive Design with view ports configuration

+By default, running the tests will open a **chromedriver** instance. (which is located in the project base dir.)

 Tools & libraries
 =================
 The test automation framework is comprised of following tools and libraries